crr0004/Open-Multiplexer/README.md

-A windows native terminal multiplexer for running in powershell core
+A windows native terminal multiplexer for running in powershell core.